ChrisDienes/SeaClass/ReadMe.md

   * Keep the number of observations (rows) to a medium or small size.
   * Data sets with many rows (>10,000) or many columns (>30) may slow down the app's interactive responses.

-After data preparation, start the application by either loading SeaClass from the RStudio Addins dropdown menu or by loading the the SeaClass function from the command line.
+**Step 2.** After data preparation, start the application by either loading SeaClass from the RStudio Addins dropdown menu or by loading the the SeaClass function from the command line.
 For example:
 ```r
 library(SeaClass)